-My favorite moonshine flavor that day was definitely the jalapeño, but there are plenty of sweet options that could get you into trouble pretty quickly because they are soooo good.
+My favorite moonshine flavor that day was definitely the jalapeño, but there are plenty of sweet options that could get you into trouble pretty quickly because they are sooo good.

-Known for their signature bottle with the hand dipped red wax, historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit down tasting.
+Known for its signature bottle with hand-dipped red wax, the historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit-down tasting.

-At the end of your hour long tour, you will step under an incredible, GORGEOUS display of Chihuly glass before you enter into the gift shop.
+At the end of your hour-long tour, you will step under an incredible, GORGEOUS display of Chihuly glass before you enter the gift shop.
 I love art and bourbon, which made this combination even more amazing.

 I couldn’t leave without dipping a bourbon bottle for the first time.
 You can dip just about anything that you purchase in the gift shop in the signature red wax.
 I love an experiential souvenir!